Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 She lightly lamented as she slapped the dragon across the face a few more times.
 By now, its face was barely recognizable.
 Many of its teeth had fallen out, the bridge of its snout had caved in, and one of its eyes had been crushed.
 It fell over with a whimper, no sign of its demonic aura bolstering its once prideful self.
 With a swift stomp, Saki ended its suffering, watching it burst into purple flames.

 With a deep breath, Saki released the skill before clutching her abdomen.
 While she was not physically hurt, the skill did tap into the miasma resting in her core.
-It was a risky move for one who had been close to demonizing but thinking about the others slowly pushed the feelings back.
+It was a risky move for one who had been close to demonizing, but thinking about the others slowly pushed the dark sensation back.
 After several deep breaths in meditation, her gratefulness to her friends overcame those negative feelings.

-Once again, she was back to herself.
-Just plain old Saki, defender of those she cared for.
+Once again, she was back to herself, not the ‘Dark Saki’ that hovered on the edge of madness.
+She was just plain old Saki, defender of those she cared for.